weaveworks/scope/CONTRIBUTING.md

 ## 3rd party plugins
 So you've built a Scope plugin.
 Where should it live?

 Until it matures, it should live in your own repo.
+You are encouraged to annouce your plugin at the [mailing list](https://groups.google.com/forum/#!forum/scope-community) and to demo it at a [community meetings](https://docs.google.com/document/d/103_60TuEkfkhz_h2krrPJH8QOx-vRnPpbcCZqrddE1s/).

 If you have a good reason why the Scope maintainers should take custody of your plugin, please open an issue so that it can potentially be promoted to the [Scope plugins](https://github.com/weaveworks-plugins/) organization.